xtknight/mt7610u-linksys-ae6000-wifi-fixes/README.md

 Some of the issues, such as a WPA supplicant issue, are fixable by comparing MT7610U and MT7612U code from MediaTek.

 # Note
 - Regretfully I have moved and didn't bring this adapter with me, so I have not been able to handle the issues.
+So for now, I am only looking at pull requests as I can.
 The 'configless' branch contains a version that works without using the conf file but may not compile right now.
 - The good news is that 'master' branch should be working with kernel 4.7 now.
 Thank you for the pull request.

 # Features